What Is KiddyKeys?

 Music contributes strongly to 'school readiness.'
 When children develop musical skill and understanding, they are developing basic cognitive, social, and motor skills necessary for success throughout the educational process.

-Excerpt from the Early Childhood Music Summit report, sponsored by MENC, The National Association for Music Education, The National Association for the Education of Young Children, and the U.S. Department of Education
+Excerpt from the Early Childhood Music Summit report, sponsored by Music Educators National Conference (MENC), the National Association for Music Education, the National Association for the Education of Young Children, and the U.S. Department of Education